 Maritime level music always has the reverb effect turned on like mad, but what about on 16-bit sound chips?
 Somehow or other the music makers (Toshihiko Horiyama, Naoshi Mizuta, Akari Kaida) made it work with its kinda-warbly effects and beautiful sombre melody.

 Trivia: The “boop” beats during verse after the 30-second mark alternates between the left and right channels of your headphones.
-That’s why this theme is pretty magical.
+That’s pretty amazing sound detailing there.

 “Ground Man (Super Famicom version)” from Mega Man & Bass